erling6232/imagedata/paper.md

 ~~~
 from imagedata.series import Series
 a = Series('dicomDir')
-a.write('niftiDir', formats=['nifti'])   # Explicitly select nifti as output format
+# Explicitly select nifti as output format
+a.write('niftiDir', formats=['nifti'])

-# Now do your processing on Nifti data in niftiDir/, leaving the result in niftiResult/.
+# Now do your processing on Nifti data in niftiDir/,
+# leaving the result in niftiResult/.

-b = Series('niftiResult', template=a)    # Or template='dicomDir'
+b = Series('niftiResult', template=a)
-b.write('dicomResult')   # Here, DICOM is default output format

-# Set series number and series description before transmitting to PACS using DICOM transport
+# Set series number and series description before
+# transmitting to PACS using DICOM transport
 b.seriesNumber = 1004
 b.seriesDescription = 'Processed data'
 b.write('dicom://server:104/AETITLE')